ghanshyamdongare/AndroidRepo/README.md

 8. Navigation Architecture Component/Navigation Host,
 9. Navigation Graph,
 10. NavigationController;
-11. DiffUtil,
-12. ListAdapter & RecyclerView
+11. ListAdapter & RecyclerView
-13. Mockito,
+12. Mockito,
-14. Kotlin coroutines test,
+13. Kotlin coroutines test,
-15. Google truth library for assertion Junit for testing;
+14. Google truth library for assertion Junit for testing;
-16. Single Activity Architecture
+15. Single Activity Architecture

 ## The app has following packages:
 1. **data**: It contains all the data accessing and manipulating components.
 2. **di**: Dependency providing classes using DaggerHilt.
 3. **ui**: View classes along with their corresponding ViewModel.
 4. **utils**: Utility classes.

+## Description
+This app used MVVM pattern, Retrofit to make an API call and saved the data into local db using Room.
+It updates the DB after the successful API call and fetch the data from local db in case of no network error.
+Dagger HILT is used for dependency injection, Single Activity Architecture, Navigation host, Binding to show the data in list.
+AppModule is used to create single instance in the life cycle of application of Room and Retrofit.